thfield/irs-migration/README.md

 - TODO in `download.sh` having to do with character encoding conversion
 - change color scale to some sort of threshold scale (automatic)
 - connect centroids with lines
-- use circles on map instead of coloring counties
-  - enter/exit morph between circle and county path
 - bumps chart of top (10?
 20?) counties year-to-year
+- enter/exit morph between circle and county path (too many counties to be reasonable?)
 - barchart of migration by state
   - sankey/sunburst/tree? (county-> state-> sf)
 - select county to compare over time